 Today I got my Flu shot.
 Have you had yours yet?
 Last year I had both Influenza A and B, even though I had received a Flu shot.
 I felt like I had been hit by a train, but I was grateful that I had been vaccinated because had I not, I would have felt … Continue reading Get Your Flu Shot!

 *Trigger warning* The story below contains some graphic details.
-The #MeToo movement has gotten a lot of media following recently after news stories in the last couple years about the president, Supreme Court Justice nominee Brett Kavanaugh, Bill Cosby, and other men in positions of power reportedly sexually assaulting women.
+The #MeToo movement has gotten a lot of media attention recently after news stories in the last couple years about the president, Supreme Court Justice nominee Brett Kavanaugh, Bill Cosby, and other men in positions of power reportedly sexually assaulting women.
 I am going to share … Continue reading My Story of Sexual Assault and the Importance of Teaching Children Body Autonomy

 Earlier I was listening to the TED Talk Radio Hour on NPR podcast about being in your comfort zone.
 It was all about and how people often get in the habit of staying at their status quo, have issues with moving past their norm, and getting out of their comfort zone.
 This podcast struck a … Continue reading Embracing my Inner Jedi: Stepping Outside of my Comfort Zone